 Also see: How to become a successful lawyer – Top legal qualities you need

-Fact summary of Lakanmi v AG Western State
+Fact Summary of Lakanmi v AG West

 Lakanmi was a corrupt public officer during the Military regime, the Gowon regime, to be precise.
 As a result, the Western States Military Government set out to investigate his asset, as well as that of other public officers, in 1970.
 The Government set up a commission of inquiry which investigated the public officers and found them guilty of corruption and recommended that their assets be forfeited to the Military Government.